deepanshu-sharmaa/clone-spotify/README.md

 Spotify API's are used.

 User can login using its credentials via Spotify Authentication.
-(Currently not working, only I can access, will be upgraded ASAP)

-User can view its playlists, username and profile photo.(this is also not working)
+User can view its playlists, username and profile photo.
 ## Demo

-As of now, yout can watch the following video to get an overview about how the project works.
+You can watch this video to see how it works and looks (* in case it doesn't work for you!)

 https://youtu.be/lWtwxq3feXQ

+Thank You!